jwalton/passport-api-docs/README.md

 # Passport: The Hidden Manual

+The official [passport documentation](http://www.passportjs.org/docs/) has a long, example driven style.
+Some people like that.
+Some people, on the other hand, want to know "when I call this function, what's it going to do?"
+This is for those people.

+If you find inaccuracies, please feel free to open an issue or a PR.

+## Passport class

 When you `import 'passport'`, you get back an instance of the "Passport" class.
 You can create new passport instances:

 ```js